 Lovely that you came to see who we are!
-We are real academics and a mix of burners and future burners.
+We are real academics and a mix of burners, future burners and artists.

 Project lead Dr. Jukka-Pekka Heikkilä from Aalto University is a hands-on scholar who focuses on entrepreneurship in extreme settings and situations.
 He holds Royal Society Newton Fellowship (UK), British Academy Fellow and Academy of Finland post-doctoral Fellowship positions.
 He has been involved with Burning Man since 2013 and recently as a co-creator in Finnish Burning Man projects Koulu The School and Space on Fire.
 On the other end of extreme settings, Jukka-Pekka has taught entrepreneurship courses and organized science diplomacy events in North Korea 2012 - 2017 and recently launched WTSUP! initiative to foster equality in the Middle East via entrepreneurship education.
 In Finland, he works with The Shortcut initiative, an organization that promotes immigrant integration to the society via entrepreneurship education.
 His work has been published in the Journal of World Business, Environment Planning A and Journal of Strategic Information Systems.
 In Burning Stories, Jukka-Pekka aims to bridge the wisdom of academia and the wisdom of the Burner community and co-create new ways of disseminating high-quality research.
 Academic interest is simply on understanding more of Burning Man´s impact on individuals and society.